What To Do After You Have Been Injured By A Drunk Driver

 Turn to Us for Help.

-As the South Florida drunk driving accident attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at the Leifer Law Firm, we have successfully represented many victims of drunk driving crashes and we have significant experience handling automobile accident cases.
+As the South Florida drunk driving accident attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at Leifer & Ramirez, we have successfully represented many victims of drunk driving crashes and we have significant experience handling automobile accident cases.
 We understand how serious the implications of this kind of accident can be and we will do everything possible to help you hold the responsible parties accountable.
 We can evaluate the circumstances of your accident and ensure that you recover all of the compensation that you are entitled to.
 Contact us today to schedule a consultation.